signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 we are left with an important issue: a "shared singleton" must be initialized by one and only one EndpointService, the others may reuse/expose it but it should come from a single *Owner* container.
 We can express this by refining the attributes:
-- `[EndpointServiceImplementation( Type endpointType, bool exclusiveEndpoint )]` and `[assembly:EndpointServiceImplementation( Type serviceType, Type endpointType, bool exclusiveEndpoint )]`.
+- `[EndpointServiceImplementation( Type endpointType, bool exclusiveEndpoint )]` and `[assembly:EndpointServiceTypeImplementation( Type serviceType, Type endpointType, bool exclusiveEndpoint )]`.
    These attributes specify the single owner/creator of the service.

 But the notion of ownership (and the `exclusiveEndpoint` for sharing or not) only applies to singletons.
 They'd better be named:
-- `[EndpointSingletonServiceImplementation( Type endpointType, bool exclusiveEndpoint )]` and `[assembly:EndpointSingletonServiceImplementation( Type serviceType, Type endpointType, bool exclusiveEndpoint )]`.
+- `[EndpointSingletonServiceOwner( Type endpointType, bool exclusiveEndpoint )]` and `[assembly:EndpointSingletonServiceTypeOwner( Type serviceType, Type endpointType, bool exclusiveEndpoint )]`.

 The assembly attribute may seem useless however it is required to define: `IAuthenticationService` -> DefaultEndPointType association.
 In practice, this assembly attribute will be used for the DefaultEndPointType, but it doesn't cost much to keep it as-is.